HOW TO APPLY

 The AMIGOS Colorado Chapter is part of a 25 Chapter Network that recruits, trains, and supports AMIGOS volunteers and families in their local community.
 Volunteers from the greater Denver Metropolitan Area, Boulder, and surrounding counties train together as a group before leaving for their summer experience in Latin America.
 Our board supports volunteers with packing, pre-departure immunizations, fundraising, and overall preparation.
-Our chapter accepts volunteers August through December of the fall prior to each summer experience.
-During the months of November through May, Colorado Chapter volunteers will take part in local training and fundraising events as they prepare for their AMIGOS experience.
+Due to restrictions related to COVID-19, any new volunteers from the Denver area applying to 2021 programs should apply through the AMIGOS National Chapter.

 FEES & FUNDING

 The Colorado Chapter covers AMIGOS program costs through a combination of family payments and fundraising activities.
 This approach allows us to keep costs to families low while teaching valuable fundraising and community outreach skills.
 All volunteers are required to fully take part in each fundraising activity as fundraising skills are an important component of AMIGOS training program and raise awareness of AMIGOS programs in the community.
 Volunteers receive considerable help with regard to fundraising strategies, and the experience gained in this effort will build important skills!

 LETTER WRITING/DONOR CONTACTS

 The Colorado Chapter volunteers also raise funds through the sale of citrus fruits.
 Each volunteer will be required to sell 100 boxes of grapefruit and oranges.

 Additional funding opportunities